xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SPELLING.CHECK**(**word\_text**, custom\_dic, ignore\_uppercase)

-Word\_text    is the word whose spelling you want to check.
+Word\_text&nbsp;&nbsp;&nbsp;&nbsp;is the word whose spelling you want to check.
 It can be text or a reference to text.

-Custom\_dic    is the filename of a custom dictionary to examine if the word is not found in the main dictionary.
+Custom\_dic&nbsp;&nbsp;&nbsp;&nbsp;is the filename of a custom dictionary to examine if the word is not found in the main dictionary.

-Ignore\_uppercase    is a logical value corresponding to the Ignore Words In Uppercase check box.
+Ignore\_uppercase&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Ignore Words In Uppercase check box.
 If ignore\_uppercase is TRUE, the check box is selected, and Microsoft Excel ignores words in all uppercase letters; if FALSE, the check box is cleared, and Microsoft Excel checks all words; if omitted, the current setting is used.

 **Remarks**